MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/exchange-users-integration-pack.md

     2. In **Azure AD Tenant (directory) ID**, specify your Azure AD Tenant ID seen on the AD portal.

-    3. In **Azure AD Cloud Instance URL**, type the URL of your Active directory instance or use the default value.
+    3. In **Azure AD Cloud Instance URL**, enter the URL of your Active directory instance or use the default value.
 Refer [Azure AD Authority](/azure/active-directory/develop/authentication-national-cloud#azure-ad-authentication-endpoints) to confirm the authentication endpoint.

     4. Set **Log OAuth request/response** to `True` if you wish to inspect authentication failures in detail.
 The logs will be generated on the path `%windir%\Temp\sc-orchestrator\exchange_user\{date-time-stamp}.msal.txt`.
 One file will be generated for each execution of an Exchange User activity.